Jewish eschatology: Resurrection of the dead

-The Book of Daniel promised literal resurrection to the Jews, in concrete detail.
-Alan Segal interprets Daniel as writing that with the coming of the Archangel Michael, misery would beset the world, and only those whose names were in a divine book would be resurrected.
-Moreover, Daniel's promise of resurrection was intended only for the most righteous and the most sinful because the afterlife was a place for the virtuous individuals to be rewarded and the sinful individuals to receive eternal punishment.
+The Book of Daniel promised literal resurrection to the Jews in concrete detail.
+Alan Segal interprets Daniel as writing that with the coming of the archangel Michael, misery would beset the world, and only those whose names were written a divine book would be resurrected.
+Moreover, Daniel's promise of resurrection was intended only for the most righteous and the most sinful: the afterlife was a place for righteous individuals to be rewarded and unrighteous individuals to receive eternal punishment.

-Greek and Persian culture influenced Jewish sects to believe in an afterlife between the 6th and 4th centuries BCE as well.

-The Hebrew Bible, at least as seen through interpretation of Bavli Sanhedrin, contains frequent reference to resurrection of the dead.
-The Mishnah (c.
-200) lists belief in the resurrection of the dead as one of three essential beliefs necessary for a Jew to participate in it:
+Greek and Persian culture influenced early Jewish beliefs of an afterlife between the 6th and 4th centuries BCE, as well.
+The Hebrew Bible, at least its rabbinic interpretation in tractate Sanhedrin, contains frequent references to the resurrection of the dead.
+The Mishnah lists belief in the resurrection of the dead as one of three essential beliefs of Judaism:

-In the late Second Temple period, the Pharisees believed in resurrection, while Essenes and Sadducees did not.
-During the Rabbinic period, beginning in the late first century and carrying on to the present, the works of Daniel were included into the Hebrew Bible, signaling the adoption of Jewish resurrection into the officially sacred texts.
+In the late Second Temple period, the Pharisees and Essenes believed in resurrection, while Sadducees did not.
+During the period of Chazal, signaling the adoption of resurrection into the Jewish canon.

-Jewish liturgy, most notably the Amidah, contains references to the tenet of the bodily resurrection of the dead.
+Jewish liturgy, most notably the Amidah, contains references to the bodily resurrection of the dead.
 In contemporary Judaism, both Orthodox Judaism and Conservative Judaism maintain the traditional references to it in their liturgy.
-However, many Conservative Jews interpret the tenet metaphorically rather than literally.
-Reform and Reconstructionist Judaism have altered traditional references to the resurrection of the dead in the liturgy ("who gives life to the dead") to refer to "who gives life to all."
+However, Conservative Jewish leadership has officially acknowledged metaphorical rather than literal interpretations, too.
+Reform and Reconstructionist Judaism have altered traditional references to the resurrection of the dead in the liturgy, revising "who gives life to the dead" to "who gives life to all" in the second blessing of the Amidah.

 The last judgment

-In Judaism, the day of judgment happens every year on Rosh Hashanah; therefore, the belief in a last day of judgment for all mankind is disputed.
-Some rabbis hold that there will be such a day following the resurrection of the dead.
-Others hold that there is no need for that because of Rosh Hashanah.
+In Judaism, the day of judgment happens every year on Rosh Hashanah; therefore, a future "last day" of judgment for all humankind is disputed.
+Some hold that there will be such a day following the resurrection of the dead.
+Others maintain that there is no need for that because of Rosh Hashanah.
 Yet others hold that this accounting and judgment happens when one dies.
-Other rabbis hold that the last judgment only applies to the gentile nations and not the Jewish people.
+Others contend that the last judgment only applies to the gentile nations and not the Jewish people.